About NJTA: Who We Are

 Governor of New Jersey

 The New Jersey Turnpike Authority is governed by an eight-member Board of Commissioners.
+One seat is currently vacant.
 The Governor himself does not serve on the Board, but he appoints most of the members and designates the chairman.
 He has the statutory authority to overturn an action of the Board by vetoing the minutes of the meeting at which the action was taken.

-Mr. Gravino is VP for finance and human resources at Invidi Technologies Corp. in Princeton, which he joined after many years as a financial/turnaround consultant.
-He serves as chairman of the Newark Liberty International Airport Advisory Board and on the boards of the Transportation Finance Review Commission and the Garden State Arts Foundation.
-He served for six years as a commissioner of the former New Jersey Highway Authority, including a term as chairman.
-Mr. Gravino lives in Middlesex County.
+Mr. Gravino is Vice President - Finance and Human Resources at Invidi Technologies Corp. in Princeton, which he joined after many years as a financial/turnaround consultant.
+He serves on the Financial Policy Review Board, which annually certifies the New Jersey Transportation Trust Fund.
+He also serves on the boards of Rising Tide Capital, Inc., and the Garden State Arts Foundation.
+He served for six years as a commissioner of the former New Jersey Highway Authority.
+Mr. Gravino lives in Edison, Middlesex County.

 Michael R. DuPont

 Mr. DuPont is a partner in the law firm McKenna, DuPont, Higgins & Stone.
-He serves on the Borough Council in Red Bank, Monmouth County, and is president of the Garden State Arts Foundation.
-He has a B.A. in political science and business administration from Loyola University and a J.D. from the John Marshall School of Law.
+He serves as a member of the Borough Council in Red Bank, Monmouth County, and is president of the Garden State Arts Foundation.
+He served on the transition teams of former Governors John S. Corzine and James E. McGreevey.
+Mr. DuPont has a B.A. in political science and business administration from Loyola University and a J.D. from the John Marshall School of Law.

 Raymond M. Pocino

-Mr. Pocino is a 50-year member of the Laborers International Union of North America and is president emeritus of Construction & General Laborers Local 172.
-He serves on the boards of the New Jersey AFL-CIO and the Port Authority of New York & New Jersey.
+Mr. Pocino is a 50-year member of the Laborers International Union of North America (LIUNA) and is president emeritus of Construction & General Laborers Local 172.
+He has been manager of the Eastern Region Office of LIUNA since 1995.
+Mr. Pocino serves on the boards of the New Jersey AFL-CIO and the Port Authority of New York & New Jersey.
 He is serving his fifth term on the Turnpike Authority.
 Mr. Pocino resides in Lawrenceville, Mercer County.

 Ulises E. Diaz

-Mr. Diaz is vice president for governmental affairs at Verizon New Jersey.
-He previously worked for several years at United Water New Jersey, where he was responsible for government and public affairs, communications and business development.
-He has a B.A. in business administration from Rutgers University.
+Mr. Diaz is employed at Horizon Blue Cross Blue Shield of New Jersey as director of enterprise government affairs.
+Mr. Diaz previously worked for Verizon Communications Inc., where he was responsible for the development of the company’s government affairs activities and its legislative program for New Jersey.
+He also worked for United Water New Jersey, where he was responsible for external affairs activities, including government and public affairs, communications and business development.
+Mr. Diaz has a B.A. in business administration from Rutgers University.
 He is a resident of Rutherford, Bergen County.

 Daniel F. Becht Esq.

 Mr. Becht is executive director of the Jersey City Municipal Utilities Authority and counsel to the Newark Planning Board.
-He previously served as vice chairman of the New Jersey Lottery, chairman of the Passaic Valley Sewerage Authority and as a commissioner on the New Jersey Law Revision Commission and the New Jersey Public Broadcasting Authority.
-Mr. Becht resides with his wife and 3 children in Wall Township.
+He previously served as vice chairman of the New Jersey Lottery, chairman of the Passaic Valley Sewerage Authority and as a commissioner of the New Law Revision Commission and the NJ Public Broadcasting Authority.
+Mr. Becht holds a B.S. in business from St. John’s University and a J.D. from New York Law School.
+He resides in Wall Township, Monmouth County.

 Joseph W. Mrozek